 This is an exciting opportunity to become part of our growing Community Mental Health and Wellbeing Team within the Scottish Borders.

-Funded by the Scottish Borders Council this post will work to develop, promote and deliver a robust and dynamic mental health Peer Support Service within the Scottish Borders.
+Funded by the Scottish Borders Council this post will work to develop, promote and deliver robust and dynamic mental health Peer Support opportunities within the Scottish Borders.

 Health in Mind promotes equality and diversity in the workplace.
 Registered charity no SC004128.